OWASP/owasp-mastg/techniques/ios/MASTG-TECH-0111.md

 - @MASTG-TOOL-0105
 - @MASTG-TOOL-0101

-The different tools are used on the main binary of @MASTG-APP-0028, which contains two architectures.
+The following examples use these tools on the main binary of @MASTG-APP-0028, which contains two architectures.

 ## ldid